 Course content: The course will explore the questions of serial forms in contemporary global screen cultures.
-We will begin with a historical overview of serial narratives, which will be followed by close readings and critical discussions of relevant theoretical concepts, terms and questions (seriality in films and television, series and serials, complex narrative and seriality, seriality as an industrial tool, seriality in contemporary streaming culture, seriality and remake, recycling, etc.).
-Following the theoretical introduction to course will focus on case studies and comparative investigations based on student presentations.
+We will begin with a historical and theoretical overview of serial narratives, which will be followed by close readings and critical discussions of relevant concepts, terms, and questions (seriality in films and television, series and serials, complex narrative and seriality, seriality as an industrial tool, seriality in contemporary streaming culture, seriality and remake, recycling, etc.).
+Following the theoretical introduction, the course will focus on case studies and comparative investigations based on student presentations.

-Participants are required to regularly attend the course (more than 3 absences result in an incomplete), to watch the films (series), read the assigned texts weekly, write short opinion papers and give a presentation (case study) during the course in an oral and (at the end of the semester) written form.
+Course requirements: Participants are required to regularly attend the course (more than

+3 absences result in an incomplete), to watch the films (series), read the assigned texts weekly, write short reviews and give a presentation (case study) during the course in an oral form.